The Japanese media define the phenomenon as a symptom of a drift of the new generations.

 Singles are more common in Japan than in the UK or USA

-Separate surveys conducted between 2010 and 2018 in the UK, US and Japan reveal that although there are similar proportions of single women aged 18 to 24 in these three countries, substantially more Japanese women remain single as the 'age.
+Separate surveys conducted between 2010 and 2018 in the UK, US and Japan reveal that although these three nations have similar proportions of single women aged 18 to 24, substantially more Japanese women remain single as the age progresses. 'age.

 The proportion of women aged 18 to 24 and the proportion of women aged 35 to 39 who are currently single were 65,6% and 24,4% in Japan, 41,5% and 14,0% in Great Britain and 62,6% and 16,6% in the United States.